dCache/dcache-book2/config-gplazma.md

 and replace the word `login` with `authorize`.
 The following line does this for you.

-    PROMPT-ROOT sed "s/^ *login/authorize/" dcache.kpwd|grep "^authorize" > storage-authzdb
+    [root] #  sed "s/^ *login/authorize/" dcache.kpwd|grep "^authorize" > storage-authzdb

 The gplazmalite-vorole-mapping plug-in
 --------------------------------------

-The second is the `storage-authzdb` used in other plug-ins.
-See the above documentation on [`storage-authdb`] for how to create the file.
+The second is the **storage-authzdb** used in other plug-ins.
+See the above documentation on [`storage-authdb`](https://www.dcache.org/manuals/Book-2.16/config/cf-gplazma-plug-inconfig-fhs.shtml#cf-gplazma-plug-inconfig-authzdb) for how to create the file.

 ### Preparing `grid-vorolemap`